JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_6.md

 3. God responds to the world with infinite passion.

 Thus God is pictured, not as a static being, but as in the process of becoming.
 By contrast, the classical view pictures God as being loving, yet without emotion, feeling, or sensitivity to the feelings of others.
-Aristotle stated, "God is the mover of all things, unmoved by any."
+Aristotle stated, “God is the mover of all things, unmoved by any.”
 Aristotle's God is unaffected by what happens in the world--so also is the god of Saint Anselm and Thomas Aquinas.

 The median view is that God is loving in the sense of feeling the feelings of all others, taking into himself the immediacy of all other currents of feeling, moment by moment.
 Hartshorne says: